 Incidence of VHL Syndrome: 1 in 36,000 Caucasian births.

-Incidence of Congenital Polycythemia: Rare worldwide; endemic in Cuvash region of central Russia.
+Incidence of Congenital Polycythemia: Rare worldwide; endemic in Chuvash region of central Russia.

-Inheritance of VHL Syndrome: Autosomal dominant; de novo mutations occur in 20 percent of VHL cases.
+Inheritance of VHL Syndrome: Autosomal dominant; de novo pathogenic variants occur in 20 percent of VHL cases.

 Inheritance of Congenital Polycythemia: Autosomal recessive.